Vivir en China - Minorías étnicas de Yunnan

 The prices of electric scooters can vary.
 An average and new one, can cost you 300 euros (2500Rmb) and a second hand one about 150 euros (1200Rmb) or less.
 When my friends tell me that in Spain an electric bike costs 1000 euros I still don’t believe it.

-Living in China - Kunming electric scooters
+Living in China - Driving electric scooter while living in China

-Living in China – Kunming electric scooters
+Kunming electric scooters

-Living in China - Electric motorcycle
+China life - Electric motorcycle carrying chairs in China.

-Electric motorcycle
+Electric motorcycle carrying chairs in China.

-3. Modernity and tradition hand in hand:
+3. Living in China today: Modernity and tradition hand in hand:

 Among the most remarkable curiosities of China is that the daily life in China goes hand in hand with so much technology and so much modernity, but they have been able to preserve many traditional aspects of their culture.
 For example, here the elderly and teachers are still respected as the most.
 Children also respect their parents and rarely contradict them.